wearerequired/coding-standards/README.md

 For the JavaScript coding standard head over to [@wearerequired/eslint-config](packages/eslint-config).
 For the (S)CSS coding standard head over to [@wearerequired/stylelint-config](packages/stylelint-config).

-Please contact the handbook if you need help with [setting up the coding standards in your environment](https://handbook.required.com/development/coding-standards/).
+For team members: Please contact our internal handbook if you need help with [setting up the coding standards in your environment](https://handbook.required.com/development/coding-standards/).

 ## required PHP Coding Standard